pylint: disable=C0103, C0114

 [docs]

-resetting the Kerning to an empty dictionary. ::
+This will reset the :class:`BaseKerning` instance to an empty dictionary.

 >>> font.kerning.clear()